flexera-public/right_st/README.md

     -m, --mci-settings: When specifying MultiCloudImages, use Format 4.
 This fully specifies all cloud/image/instance type settings combinations to completely manage the MultiCloudImage in the YAML.
-    -s, --script-path <script-path> Download RightScripts and their attachments to a subdirectory relative to the download location.
+    -s, --script-path <script-path>: Download RightScripts and their attachments to a subdirectory relative to the download location.

 right_st st validate <path>...
   Validate a ServerTemplate YAML document